mattman2864/Obsidian/Walmart The High Cost of Low Price.md

 	- Medical coverage that exists is not enough
 	- single parents having to choose between caring for their children and food
 	- Walmart encouraging employees to go on welfare
+	- You are worried about whether you will have enough food on the table, but you have to walk in with a smile on your face and fake it
+	- Tens of thousands of Walmart employees and their families on welfare in each state
+	- Walmart costs taxpayers $1,557,000,000 to support employees
+- Walmart very anti-union
+	- "Third-Party Representation"
+	- aggressive union-busting
 	-